-For a second consecutive year we plan to have the Feast of Tabernacles in Villa la Merced, Argentina.
+For a third consecutive year we plan to have the Feast of Tabernacles in Villa la Merced, Argentina.

 This beautiful site is located about 30 miles from the international airport in Cordoba.
 Transportation to the Feast site is available from the airport or bus station.

 This Feast site is a complex of cabins that were built in the time of President Peron from Argentina.
 He even built a special cabin for his wife, Eva—one of the most famous women in the history of the country.
 All of the cabins are very nice and comfortable.
 For those who want to cook meals, the cabins provide all the necessary items.
 For those who do not, food can be bought from local stores.